 The Office of Diversity, Equity & Inclusion leads the district’s work on building a culture of diversity and inclusion for all students, families, employees, and community.
 The district understands that without an inclusive and equitable learning environment, students will not fully realize their potential.
 This work is also outlined in the district’s Next X Initiative which reflects the district’s strategic goals for 2020-2030.

 Ultimately, the district’s goal is to consider: how might we become a model district for students of color and diverse needs and learned experiences to feel welcome, included, heard, valued, and celebrated.
 The district will continue to define and implement an action-oriented approach to accomplish this goal.

 Below are several pillars of the district’s work: Multicultural Education, Equitable Classrooms, Community Conversations, and Definitions.

 Our goal is to develop and implement a truly multicultural education across all departments in Hilliard City Schools.
-A multicultural education means that students will study the history, text, values, beliefs, and perspectives of people from different cultural backgrounds.
+Multicultural education means that students will study the history, text, values, beliefs, and perspectives of people from different cultural backgrounds.
 A multicultural education reflects the history and experiences of people around the world, including but not limited to the cultures represented in the classroom.
 This type of education prepares students to interact with a global community and become global citizens in a global economy.

 - The Leading Equity Center podcast focuses on providing educators with tools and resources to ensure equity in schools and tackles a myriad of issues and topics for students and staff.